adrybakov/magnopy/docs/source/user-guide/cli/how-to-execute.rst

 On this page we explain how the command-line interface of magnopy works.

-There is a number of scripts defined in magnopy, name of every single one of them starts with ``magnopy-``.
+A number of command-line scripts is defined in magnopy.
+Name of every single one of them starts with ``magnopy-``.
 Examples on this page use ``magnopy-scenario`` as a placeholder for the script's name.

 .. _user-guide_cli_common-notes_help: